 A native of Long Island, New York, O'Maley received his bachelor's degree in marketing from Florida Atlantic University in Boca Raton, Florida, and a master's degree in financial services from The American College, Bryn Mawr, Pennsylvania.
 He has also received his Chartered Life Underwriter and Chartered Financial Consultant designations.

-O’Maley also serves on the Board of Directors of U.S. Bancorp, the MDRT Foundation and as a member of the Cincinnati Business Committee and Director Emeritus of Bridges for a Just Community (formerly NCCJ).
+O’Maley serves as Lead Director on the Board of Directors of US Bancorp, the MDRT Foundation and as a member of the Cincinnati Business Committee and Director Emeritus of Bridges for a Just Community (formerly NCCJ).
 O’Maley has been an active community leader, having served on the boards of The Chamber of Commerce, University of Cincinnati Foundation, The Greater Cincinnati Foundation, The Midland Company, The Metropolitan Growth Alliance, University of Cincinnati Neurological Task Force, and as a board member and President of the Cincinnati Country Day School.
 He served as Chairman of the United Appeal Board and chaired the community wide United Way Campaign in 1996, raising over $50,000,000 for community needs.
 O’Maley has served in various other community roles.

 Additionally he is founder of the Tri-State Warbird Museum, where he currently serves as volunteer Chairman.
 Opened in the spring of 2005, this historic aviation museum is dedicated to honoring those who fought for our freedom and America’s rich aviation history.
 The museum has the 3rd largest collection of flyable World War II aircraft.